Anirudhj0shi/CSS/README.md

 3.) in Day6_ i have learned using props by getting info of person and details like the number aadhaar  and other details by props.

-4.) in Day7_ I have learned about the USE_STATE method by chnaging the values
+4.) in Day7_ I have learned about the USE_STATE method by chnaging the values.